 Studio 8H is not connected to the GE Building like one normally would be.
 To avoid vibrations from the subway, the stage is hanging on suspension wires from the floor above it.
 Arturo Toscanini, the director of NBC orchestra had it made this way to perform on radio.

 5. Multiple people have quit and returned to the show

 The show has proven to not always be the easiest job to walk away from.
-Larry David told Inside Comedy that he was so angry his sketches kept getting cut from show that he walked up to the producers and said, “That’s it!
+Larry David told Inside Comedy that he was so angry his sketches kept getting cut from the show that he walked up to the producers and said, “That’s it!
 I quit!”
-However he changed his mind over the weekend and went back to work on Monday pretending nothing ever happened.
+However, he changed his mind over the weekend, and went back to work on Monday pretending nothing ever happened.

 Don Pardo announced his retirement in 2004 and again in 2009.
-Each time he was convinced to return and ended up flying to New York from Arizona every week to record intros to the show until shortly before he died.
-Also the show’s creator, Lorne Michaels walked away from the show after the fifth season, which led to low ratings.
+Each time, he was convinced to return and ended up flying to New York from Arizona every week to record intros to the show until shortly before he died.
+Even the show’s creator, Lorne Michaels, walked away from the show after the fifth season, which led to low ratings.
 The creator came back in 1985 and got a better cast to save the show.

 6. Lorne Michaels banned these two episodes from being rerun